Programme for Health Service Improvement

 The Programme for Health Service Improvement is implementing a strategic approach to delivering tangible, sustainable change and improvement across the health service as we evolve to adapt for the future.

 It is encouraging to see the Building a Better Health Service message gaining traction.
-In this video the Director General of the HSE Tony O’Brien talks about the importance of Building a Better Health Service.
+In this video former Director General of the HSE Tony O’Brien talks about the importance of Building a Better Health Service.

 We want to build a better health service, where the best care is available as close to home as it can be, for everyone, guided by the principle that all of the work we support should make it possible to implement integrated, person-centred models of care, with an emphasis on developing Primary Care services.